pakeke-constructor/lua-gen/README.md

         return options.traits.requiredLevel > 2
     end,
     chance = function(entry, options)
-        -- we can return a custom chance for our entry!
+        -- we can provide a custom chance for each entry!
-        -- (could use question-buses internally with this) return entry.chance or 1
+        -- (could use question-buses internally with this) return options.chance or 1
-        -- (this ^^^^ is the code used by default) end
+        -- (this ^^^^ is the code used by default)
+        -- (NOTE: `options` is the table passed in by :addEntry() function) end
 })

+-- if there are no results to pick from,
+-- `query` will be nil.